 A police officer is not an eyewitness to the accident; however, a police officer may be able to provide valuable information and testimony as to other facts related to the accident scene.
 For example, if the stop sign is almost completely covered by foliage, this may be a crucial piece of evidence that can relate to the issue of liability.

 What Other Evidence is Important in a Car Accident?

 If you do not have a police report, the police report is inaccurate, or the police report is incomplete, this is not the end of your personal injury case.
 Evidence from the accident scene such as photographs taken by the driver, eyewitness statements, physical evidence, and your own personal account of the accident are important pieces of evidence your injury attorney can use to establish liability on the part of the other driver.

 If possible, take photographs of the accident scene immediately following the accident and obtain contact information for any eyewitnesses to the accident.
 Provide this information to your car accident attorney as soon as possible.
 Your attorney will conduct a thorough accident investigation to identify and preserve key evidence in your case.

 After a Wreck, Contact an Experienced Pennsylvania Car Accident Attorney

 Each vehicle accident is unique; however, almost every car accident causes some type of damage.
 Physical injuries, emotional trauma, and property damage are common damages in an automobile accident case.
 You need an experienced Harrisburg automobile accident attorney to work for your best interest.
-Contact the experienced Harrisburg automobile accident lawyers of Handler, Henning & Rosenberg LLP for a free consultation.
+Contact the experienced Harrisburg automobile accident lawyers of Handler, Henning & Rosenberg LLC for a free consultation.
 We want to help you receive a fair and just settlement for your damages and losses.